Orckestra/orc-shared/README.md

 `menuItems`: A list of objects with `label` and `handler` properties.
 The former is the text to show, the latter the function to call on clicking the item.

 A simple menu component that will show a list of items when clicked.
 Assigning it a class will apply it to the menu anchor, allowing it to be styled with Styled Components.

+### I18n

+Pre-connected internationalization-provider.
+Use this as a wrapper component for your app, inside your redux provider, and outside any internationalized content.
+Uses `react-intl`, and expects a state store created with `buildState`, above, or at least one including a `locale` reducer created by `reducers/localeFactory`.
+Needs no further properties.

 ### Icon